Skip to main content

 Pros and Cons of 401(k) Rollovers

-The biggest pro for your 401k is probably the simplicity.
-If you’re planning on keeping your 401k with the company it’s currently invested with, it might make sense to roll into the 401k.
-Also, if you’re already familiar with, and like, how your 401k is set up, then this potentially cuts down on some paperwork and learning a new company or system.
+The biggest pro for your 401k is familiarity.
+If you’re planning to keep your 401k with the company it’s currently invested with, it might make sense to roll into the 401k.
+Also, if you’re already familiar with and like how your 401k is set up, this can potentially cut down on paperwork and the learning curve of a new company or system.

-As for cons, some 401k’s have some different rules when it comes to withdrawals, partial transfers, etc. Also, if you’re working with a financial planner, it might prove difficult or impossible for them to manage the funds inside your 401k.
+As for cons, some 401k’s have different rules when it comes to withdrawals, partial transfers, etc. Also, if you’re working with a financial planner, it might prove difficult or impossible for them to help you manage the funds inside your 401k.

 You might not want your funds in your 401k if you want your financial planner to be able to make trades on your behalf or rebalance your portfolio.
-If they’re not able to get access, you might have to sit on the phone or make the trades yourself when you need to do trades or other account maintenance.
+If they’re not able to get access, you might have to make the trades yourself or sit on the phone to complete other account maintenance.

 Pros and Cons of Rollovers to an IRA